-Four rescued from drifting raft after yacht sinks near Great Barrier Island
+Four rescued from drifting raft after abandoning yacht near Great Barrier Island

-Four stricken sailors have been rescued from a drifting life raft after their yacht sank near Great Barrier Island.
+Four stricken sailors have been rescued from a drifting life raft after abandoning their yacht near Great Barrier Island.

 The four crewmen abandoned ship 90km east-north-east of Great Barrier Island.